 Access Constraints This measures the level of humanitarian access constraints.4.0No constraintsExtreme constraints

 Our thoughts: Rohingya share their experiences and recommend...

-The Rohingya, an ethnic minority in Myanmar not recognised by the country’s constitution, have long-been marginalised and persecuted in Myanmar, and the country’s 1982 Citizenship Act effectively rendered the Rohingyas stateless.
-Several episodes of violence in Rakhine state since 1978 have displaced the Rohingyas, mostly to Bangladesh, but significantly smaller numbers also fled to countries including Malaysia and India.?
-The most severe and most recent episode took place in August 2017, following attacks by the Arakan Rohingya Salvation Army (ARSA) - a group claiming to fight for the liberation of the Rohingya, but also accused of massacres against Hindus in Rakhine - against multiple Myanmar police posts.
+The Rohingya, an ethnic minority in Myanmar not recognised by the country’s constitution, have long-been marginalised and persecuted.
+Rakhine state was historically home to 1.2 million Rohingya, making up nearly 40% of the state’s population.
+However, decades of violence have forced many to flee the country.
+The most severe and most recent episode took place in August 2017, when the Arakan Rohingya Salvation Army (ARSA), a group claiming to fight for the liberation of the Rohingya, but also accused of massacres against Hindus in Rakhine, attacked multiple Myanmar police posts.
 A violent military campaign followed, in which the Myanmar Army (Tatmadaw) is accused of the widespread killing of civilians and burning of Rohingya villages.?

 The majority of displaced Rohingya have settled in Cox’s Bazar in neighbouring Bangladesh, especially since August 2017, when more than 700,000 fled Rakhine state.
 Small populations are found in other countries of South Asia, especially Malaysia and Thailand.?

 The condition of refugees outside Myanmar remains dire.
 Camps in Bangladesh are extremely crowded and refugees lack legal status and face extreme restrictions on movement, making them dependent on humanitarian assistance.
 Rohingya in Malaysia are considered ‘illegal immigrants’ and are at risk of arrest.
 Some have established livelihoods, though most remain in precarious situations, living in crowded communal housing and without access to healthcare, education, and legal work opportunities.?